juanvives/example-git-pull/README.md

-# example-git-pull
+# example-git-pull.
-Repository to practice the git pull command
+Repository to practice the git pull command.
+Updated to do git pull